An Exceptionally Strong Stimulus Can Trigger A Response

 Several variables determine whether a stimulus is perceived as exceptionally strong:

-- Adaptation: Repeated exposure to a stimulus can reduce its perceived intensity.
-Take this: entering a smoky room initially triggers coughing, but the response diminishes over time as the body adapts.
+1. Adaptation: Repeated exposure to a stimulus can reduce its perceived intensity.
+Here's one way to look at it: entering a smoky room initially triggers coughing, but the response diminishes over time as the body adapts.

 Scientific Explanation: Why Strong Stimuli Matter